YMCA fall sports camps open for registration

 The Venice YMCA and the Venice Area Youth Soccer Association have again combined to form the largest recreational soccer program in the area.
 There will be co-ed divisions from ages 4-13, teaching kids the fundamentals of soccer.
 Uniform jersey will be provided.

-When: Registration is open from July 1 to Sept.
+When: Registration is open until Sept.
 30. Practices begin week of Oct.
 14, games are on Saturday mornings of Oct.
 26 to Dec.
 7.

 Where: Garbrandt Soccer Complex, 1251 Pinebrook Road.